fgauna12/fgauna12.github.io/_posts/2019-11-28-a-parallel-idea.md

 Then I started thinking, what would I do differently if I wanted to write a blog post a day?

 First, I'd have to make _me_ a priority.
-Scheduling every minute of my work day - an [Indistractable](https://www.amazon.com/Indistractable-Control-Your-Attention-Choose/dp/194883653X) idea.
+Scheduling every minute of my day - an [Indistractable](https://www.amazon.com/Indistractable-Control-Your-Attention-Choose/dp/194883653X) idea.<br>
 Secondly, I'd have to make it very simple for me to create a blog post.

 I realized...
 I had a burial ground of blog posts.
 It was so cumbersome for me to create a blog post, that I had a few that I never finished!